|

 JJ Goedert, RJ Biggar, SH Weiss, ME Eyster, M Melbye, S Wilson, HM Ginzburg, RJ

-Grossman, RA DiGioia, WC Sanchez, and al. et
+Grossman, RA DiGioia, WC Sanchez, et al.

-studies of homosexual men, parenteral drug users, and hemophiliacs.
-A total of 276 (38.1
+In cohort studies of homosexual men, parenteral drug users, and hemophiliacs.
+By actuarial survival calculations, the 3-year

 incidence of AIDS among all HTLV-III seropositive subjects was 34.2 percent in the cohort